Amadou Sarr

-Amadou Makhtarlayi Sarr (born 28 June 2004) is an Italian-Senegalese footballer who plays as a striker for club AlbinoLeffe.
+Amadou Makhtarlayi Sarr (born 28 June 2004) is an Italian-Senegalese footballer who plays as a striker for Serie D club Trapani.

 Early life

 Sarr moved from Senegal to Ormelle, Italy at a young age.

 Career

-As a youth player, Sarr joined the youth academy of Italian Serie A side Inter.
+As a youth player, Sarr joined the youth academy of Serie A side Inter.

 On 19 July 2024, Sarr joined Serie C club Foggia on a season-long loan.

 In the summer of 2025, Sarr initially returned to Inter Milan and was assigned to their newly established reserve team, Inter Milan Under-23, before making a permanent move to Serie C side AlbinoLeffe on 20 August.

 Style of play

 Sarr mainly operates as a striker and is left-footed.

 Personal life

 Sarr is the son of a Senegalese footballer.